-Fingerprint identification has been used by police agencies worldwide since the late nineteenth century to identify both suspected criminals and the victims of crime.
+Fingerprint identification has been used by police agencies around the world since the late nineteenth century to identify both suspected criminals as well as the victims of crime.
 The technique relies on the identification of the unique pattern of ridges and furrows on the surface of the finger.